wallarm/gotestwaf/README.md

 ## How it works

-GoTestWAF generates malicious requests using encoded payloads placed in different parts of HTTP requests: its body, headers, URL parameters, etc. Generated requests are sent to the application security tool URL specified during GoTestWAF launch.
+GoTestWAF generates malicious requests using encoded payloads placed in different parts of HTTP requests: its body, headers, URL parameters, etc. Generated requests are sent to the application security solution URL specified during GoTestWAF launch.
-The results of the security tool evaluation are recorded in the report file created on your machine.
+The results of the security solution evaluation are recorded in the report file created on your machine.

 Default conditions for request generation are defined in the `testcases` folder in the YAML files of the following format: